Cognigy/Documentation/docs/en/docs/live-agent/assistants/la-ai-copilot.md

 If the testing is successful, the LA AI Copilot setup is complete.

+### Usage of Say Node Output Types in a LA AI Copilot Flow

+Following output types selectable in a Say Node are compatible with LA AI Copilot:

+ - Text with Quick Replies
+ - Adaptive Cards
+ - Gallery
+ - Text with Buttons
+ - List
+ - Audio
+ - Image
+ - Video

 ## More Information

 - [AI Copilot in Live Agent](ai-copilot.md)